lavignepierre/pierrelavigne/ecology.markdown

 * Application to see carbon content of electricity per country [electricitymap](https://app.electricitymap.org/map)

-* [Ourworldindata](https://ourworldindata.org) is a website where a lot of data analysis are provided.
+* [Ourworldindata](https://ourworldindata.org)  is a website where lots of data analysis is provided.
 See the [Biodiversity](https://ourworldindata.org/biodiversity) and [Energy](https://ourworldindata.org/energy) sections.

 * [ICOS](https://www.icos-cp.eu/index.php/data-services) Integrated Carbon Observation System.
 A lot of data concerning emmisisons can be found on this page.